 Adjustments to sales promotions and incentive accruals are made from time to time as actual usage becomes known in order to properly estimate the amounts necessary to generate consumer demand based on market conditions as of the balance sheet date.
-As of October 31, 2021, we had recorded an accrual for sales promotion and incentive programs of \$103.7 million within the Consolidated Balance Sheets.
-We believe that our accrual for sales promotion and incentive programs is adequate as of October 31, 2021 and historically has been adequate; however, due to the inherent uncertainty in the accrual estimation process, actual results may differ from these estimates if competitive factors dictate the need to enhance, modify, or reduce sales promotion and incentive programs or if customer usage, product mix, and field inventory levels vary from historical trends.
+As of October 31, 2022, we had recorded an accrual for sales promotion and incentive programs of \$123.9 million within the Consolidated Balance Sheets.
+We believe that our accrual for sales promotion and incentive programs is adequate as of October 31, 2022 and historically has been adequate; however, due to the inherent uncertainty in the accrual estimation process, actual results may differ from these estimates if competitive factors dictate the need to enhance or modify sales promotion and incentive programs or if customer usage, product mix, or field inventory levels vary from historical trends.